SalmaAzeem/parallel-proj/README.md

 ```
 #### 2. Timeout Simulation
 you can toggle y key in Gui to activate timeout simulation

 ### You're now set up to compile and run C++ projects using SFML in VS Code on Windows
+To run anything you'll need to simply hold `CTRL + SHIFT + B` and then run the .exe file that will pop up in your directory.
+Make sure the tasks.json is updated regularly as you add new files to the project, as it is not done automatically unless you use the C++ runner extension.
+However, using it could lead to forced modifications if not configured properly, which will break the build process.